hugobelzil/cppgitclone/README.md

 # cppgitclone (EnhancedGIT)
 A file-versioning system in C++ made as an assignment of the course COMP322 (Introduction to C++) at McGill University.
 This code was written in March 2023, and has not been modified since.
+I used CLion as my IDE.
 Thanks to Dr. Chad Zammar for allowing me to share my code.

 ### Overview: